exploripy/exploripy/README.md

 # ExploriPy
-Pre-Modelling Analysis of the data, by doing various exploratory data analysis and Statistical Test.
+Pre-Modelling Analysis of the data, by doing various exploratory data analyses and Statistical Tests.

 **Installation Steps**